Keziyasoosan/Keziya-Portfolio/README.md

  Contact Information /
  Call to Action /
  Social Media link
- using technologies like HtMl ,css, javascript
+ using technologies like HTML ,CSS, Javascript